It seems like forever ago that we were choosing a school down under for our 4 year old.

 So in short, the My School website enables you to browse and compare the performance ‘scores’ of each school with the scoring metric being the average NAPLAN scores for students at that school.
 It also enables you to gain a broader understanding of the learning environments and performance of schools in the local community where the school is located, as well as within their state or territory and across the nation.

-It’s odd that now the funfair of the lauch has died down the site is no longer activiely marketed.
-So much so that I only fund the site myself whilst researching for this article!
-I’m glad that I found it and I hope this article and the My School website makes selecting a suitable school for your own kids, that little but easier.
+It’s odd that now the funfair of the launch has died down the site is no longer actively marketed.
+So much so that I only found the site myself whilst researching for this article!
+I’m glad that I found it and I hope this article and the My School website makes selecting a suitable school for your own kids, that little bit easier.

-Remember thought to use it as a guide though.
+Remember though to use it as a guide though.
 Speak to people in the local area, do the tours and make a fully informed decision before making that very important call.
-Perhaps consider reviewing some of our other articles without the education in Australia category.

 To a successful move down under!